, , ,

 Waterproofing Concrete Planter Boxes

+Waterproofing Concrete Planter Boxes is essential.
 The presence of concrete planter boxes can spruce up almost any garden or yard and is a great structure to house and contain your plants.
-How you are sealing or waterproofing concrete planter boxes will help to maximize the service life of the planter box.
+How you seal or waterproof concrete planter boxes will help to maximize the service life of the planter box.

-Waterproofing your concrete planter box is highly recommended to ensure your plants remain healthy.
+Waterproofing your concrete planter box is highly recommended.
+Ensuring your plants remain healthy.
 Waterproofing avoids the leaching of highly alkaline salts into the soil in the planter.
 The alkalinity of the soil may stunt the growth of some plants.
 Also, some masonry blocks and bricks are very porous and the soil may dry out too quickly.
+Not only that!
+Those planter boxes not waterproofed will need renovation much sooner.

-How to waterproofing concrete planter boxes, masonry blocks, or brick planter boxes
+How waterproofing concrete planter boxes, masonry blocks, or brick planter boxes

 Step 1

 Vigorously clean your concrete plant planter box.
-Scrabble floor wall join in readiness for fillet of Drizoro Maxrest.
-Especially necessary if it is a highly troweled slab.
-Remove any efflorescence with Efflorescence Rid
+Scrabble floor wall join in readiness for fillet/cove of Drizoro Maxrest.
+This small cove protects the integrity of the membrane.
+And also joins the floor to the wall of the planter.
+Especially when it is a highly troweled slab.
+Remove any efflorescence with Efflorescence Rid.

 Step 2